jliszka/scalacademy/README.md

 # Scalacademy

 A Scala tutorial for absolute beginners.
-Requires Scala 2.8.1.
+Mac only for now.

 See installation instructions [here](http://cronus.ws/~jliszka/scalacademy/).

-## Contributions welcome!
+Contributions welcome!